 The free plan works well for occasional group coordination and includes Doodle's core polling functionality.
 Starter adds unlimited booking pages for regular appointment scheduling, while Pro removes Doodle branding and adds automated reminders.
 Team introduces centralized administration for managing multiple users.

 Compared to Salesforce Scheduler's $25/user/month plus Enterprise licenses, Doodle costs significantly less.
 A team of 10 on Doodle's Pro plan pays $149.50/month versus $250/month for Salesforce Scheduler alone (before adding the required $1,650/month in Enterprise licenses).
-However, remember these tools serve different purposes: Doodle excels at finding common meeting times, while Salesforce Scheduler manages complex service delivery.
+However, remember these tools serve different purposes: Doodle finds common meeting times, while Salesforce Scheduler manages complex service delivery.

 User reviews